-The panel discussion will include the learning divide between how White students and students of color are taught and encouraged to succeed, what systemic racism looks like in the education system, and who is considered college material and why.
-Panelist will also present solutions for eradicating racism from the education system, ways in which teachers can create positive learning environments for all students, and what parents and caretakers can do to support their children.
+The panel discussed the learning divide between how White students and students of color are taught and encouraged to succeed, what systemic racism looks like in the education system, and who is considered college material and why.
+Panelist also presented solutions for eradicating racism from the education system, ways in which teachers can create positive learning environments for all students, and what parents and caretakers can do to support their children.

 Signature DIAlogue Series Events Slideshow

 To access a preview of previous events, please click on the video below.